eJam256/eJam256/README.md

 - 👀 I’m interested in sports data and anlytics
 - 🌱 I’m currently learning Java and R
 - 💞️ I’m looking to collaborate on hockey data
-- 📫 How to reach me on Twitter @hockeypuckoff
+- 📫 Reach me on Twitter @hockeypuckoff

 <!---
 eJam256/eJam256 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.